1960 college football season: Small college polls

+Postseason

 Because the final polls came out in November, the outcome of the post-season bowl games had no effect on the championships already awarded by the AP and UPI polls.
 As winner of the Big Ten title, No. 1 Minnesota went to the Rose Bowl to face Washington, which had the best record of the five teams in the AAWU (today's Pac-12).
 No. 2 Mississippi, as winner of the SEC, was invited to the Sugar Bowl to face unranked Rice University.
 The Big Ten did not allow its teams to play in a postseason game other than the Rose Bowl, so No. 3 Iowa stayed home.
 Although Washington upset Minnesota 17–7 in Pasadena, the post-season loss did not affect the Gophers' championship as determined by the AP and UPI.
+Washington also claims the 1960 National Championship.